 - Match each feature to the feature or features that it intersects: Like with the closest feature or features association above, you can append either the attributes of a single intersecting feature or an aggregate of the numeric attributes of the intersecting features.

 For each point, polygon, and line combination, only the most commonly used of these associations are available in the join dialog box.
-With VBA, however, it is possible to perform a join based on any association and with any combination of point, line, or polygon feature layers.

 Unlike joining tables, relating tables simply defines a relationship between two tables.
 The associated data isn't appended to the layer's attribute table like it is with a join.
 Instead, you can access the related data when you work with the layer's attributes.